 Child welfare information systems are case management systems that serve as the record hubs for all children and families receiving child welfare support.
 Federal funding is available to both state and tribal title IV-E agencies to develop and maintain these automated systems.

-- The Comprehensive Child Welfare Information System Proposed Rule: Overview - This document provides an overview of CCWIS, where to submit comments, and key provisions of the NPRM.
+- The Comprehensive Child Welfare Information System Final Rule: Overview - This document provides an overview of CCWIS and key provisions of the final rule.

-- Notice of Proposed Rulemaking for the Comprehensive Child Welfare Information System (CCWIS) Frequently Asked Questions - This document provides answers to common questions concerning the CCWIS NPRM.
+- The Comprehensive Child Welfare Information System Final Rule Frequently Asked Questions – This document provides answers to common questions concerning the CCWIS final rule.

-- ACYF-CB-IM-15-06 - This Information Memorandum informs state and tribal title IV-E agencies about the publication of the CCWIS NPRM and where to submit comments.
+- ACYF-CB-IM-16-02 - This Information Memorandum informs state and tribal title IV-E agencies about the publication of the CCWIS final rule.

 Division of State Systems

 DSS supports state and tribal title IV-E agencies in developing and operating child welfare information systems.

 - Support state and tribal child welfare information systems through partnerships, collaborative efforts, and technical assistance activities regarding development, maintenance, and operations